primeqa/primeqa/examples/orqa_with_wd/README.md

 Before continuing below make sure you have PrimeQA [installed](../../README.md#Installation).

-Additionally, install `ibm_watson` package via pip if using IBM® Watson Discovery for retrieval.
+Additionally, install `ibm_watson` package via pip if using IBM® Watson Discovery as the Retriever.

 ```
 pip install ibm_watson

 ```

-Before configuring the pipeline, you will need to have available a collection index and reader model.
+Before configuring the pipeline, you will need to have available a collection index and a reader model.

 - To use the IBM® Watson Discovery retriever, first configure a IBM® Watson Discovery Cloud instance using the instructions [here](https://cloud.ibm.com/catalog/services/watson-discovery) and create a collection index.